MARIA

 Even

-singing.
-Letters A to D represent her chief vocal phases throughout
+and consistently assured singing.
+Letters A to D represent her chief vocal phases

 A)